 John Straznickas MD (AKA Doc Straz) is an Associate Clinical Professor of Psychiatry at UCSF, where he is a teacher and an educator.
 He is the Team Leader of the Substance Use/Post-Traumatic Stress treatment clinic at the San Francisco VA Medical Center where he has worked for over 25 years to combine best medical and psychological practices in the care of our Nation’s veterans.
 In his professional journey with veterans he has found that community is a key to healing the wounds of war.
 Doc Straz supports the non-profit organization ‘Operation Surf’ as a volunteer mental health staffer, and spreads its mission of honoring and healing our nation’s veterans ‘one wave at a time’.
 He is himself an enthusiastic surfer participating in, and witnessing firsthand, the healing power and strength developed through the connections made between veterans who surf.
 As a founding member of the Veteran Surf Alliance, Doc Straz is committing to expand the surf community with veterans who share a joyful and passionate pursuit of the Ocean’s waves.

-Xavier Bianchi is a native San Franciscan and has grown up in the San Francisco Bay Area he enlisted in the Army serving from 2007-2015.
-After being discharged from the Army Xavier was struggling to cope with the enduring hardships of life after the military.
-During his transition from the military while at the SFVA he met Dr. Straznickas after learning that Xavier had surfed on and off his entire life Dr. Straznickas sent him to Operation Surf in October of 2015 where he
+Xavier Bianchi is a native San Franciscan.
+He enlisted in the Army serving from 2007-2015.
+After being discharged from the Army, Xavier was struggling to cope with the enduring hardships of life after the military.
+Xavier met Dr. Straznickas at the SFVA during his transition back to civilian life.
+After learning that Xavier had surfed on and off his entire life, Doc sent him to Operation Surf.
+In October of 2015, at Op Surf, he

 met Danny O’neil, Brent Edwards, Rico Rodriguez, and Sean Meyer.
-It was a life-changing event where he rediscovered surfing which became his salvation; giving him a new mission in life; to share the soul-cleansing power of our oceans, and to share that passion with other veterans the world over with the hopes that they may find refuge, and seek solace in the healing powers of our beautiful beaches, waves, and oceans.
+It was a life-changing event where he rediscovered surfing, which became his salvation.
+It has given him a new mission in life; to share the soul-cleansing power of our oceans, and to share that passion with other veterans, the world over, with the hopes that they may find refuge, and seek solace in the healing powers of our beautiful beaches, waves, and oceans.
 Our dynamic and passionate network of

 surfers is dedicated to helping veterans, their families, and the communities in which they live by providing a support system where they may find success after the military.